NYCgirlLearnsToCode/code-blog/_posts/2017-02-23-100-days-of-code-day1.markdown

 Issue resolved.
 I believe you have to push a commit for the site to build properly.

 Realized my commits weren't showing on my contribution chart and googled around.
 Turns out it was pushing from local and changed the global commit setting to the email my github is under using:
-'git config --global user.email "youremail@mail.com'
+`git config --global user.email "youremail@mail.com'`

 **tldr**: I spent the first day of #100daysofcode 20 mins coding and 40 minutes troubleshooting LOL